jaehlee/jaehlee.github.io/index.md

 ## News

+* Feb 2019: Proposal for [ICML 2019](https://icml.cc/) Workshop on Theoretical Physics for Deep Learning has been accepted!
+Stay tuned for the details and consider submitting your work to the workshop.

 * Feb 2019: Our new paper [Wide Neural Networks of Any Depth Evolve as Linear Models Under Gradient Descent ](https://arxiv.org/abs/1902.06720) is out on ArXiv!